 - A law enforcement officer who observes you driving, stops you for a traffic law violation, or is at a collision scene in which you were involved, and determines you need to be reexamined to ensure you can operate a motor vehicle safely.

-- You indicate you have a medical condition that affects your ability to drive within the last 3 years on your driver’s license application, renewal by mail (RBM) notice, or renewal by internet (RBI) application.
+- You indicate you have a medical condition that affects your ability to drive within the last 3 years on your driver’s license application, renewal notice, or renewal application.

-- Your driver’s record which indicates 3 accidents within a 12 month period, traffic law convictions, reckless, negligent, or incompetent driving habits, fraudulent use of a driver’s license, or other grounds which would cause DMV to refuse a driver’s license.
+- Your driver’s record indicates 3 accidents within 12 months, traffic law convictions, reckless, negligence, or incompetent driving habits, fraudulent use of a driver’s license, or other reasons that would cause DMV to refuse a driver’s license.

-If you were referred via a priority reexamination (law enforcement referral), you must contact DMV within 5 working days of receiving the notice (citation) from the traffic enforcement officer.
-Once DMV receives the referral information, you will be notified by DMV to submit medical information and/or a reexamination appointment will be scheduled.
+If you were referred via a Priority reexamination (law enforcement referral), you must contact DMV within 5 working days of receiving the notice or citation from the traffic enforcement officer.
+Once DMV receives the referral information, DMV will notify you to submit medical information and/or a reexamination appointment will be scheduled.

 Once DMV is notified that you have a medical condition that may cause a potential driving risk to yourself or others, or your driver’s record indicates negligent driving activity, DMV will evaluate your driving abilities to ensure you can drive safely.
 DMV may do one or more of the following:

 - Request medical information from you.
-If it is clear from the medical information that you do not present a driving risk, DMV’s investigation may end an action or take no action against your driving privilege.
+If the medical information shows that you do not present a driving risk, DMV’s investigation may end an action or take no action against your driving privilege.

 - Conduct a “regular” reexamination.
 The reexamination may be conducted in person or over the telephone depending on the reason for the reexamination.
 You may be required to present medical information and submit to a law, vision, and drive test, if appropriate.